fanpu/website/_pages/cmu-online.md

 is a catch-all for advanced topics in PL theory, so while the course name is the same, the content can vary.

+15-312 Foundations of Programming Languages is the introductory class of the PL track, and would be a good place to start.
+The other introductory PL class 15-317 Constructive Logic unfortunately does not have any publicly available lectures.

 {% include cmu_course_table.html courses=site.data.cmu_online.pl_courses %}

 ---